AD4Noobs/site/content/prepwork/VM_templates/Windows_10/_index.md

 ## Windows time

-Since a Active Directory is sensitive to time (de)synchronization issues between Clients and Active Directory it is imported we the time up correctly in our templates.
+Since a Active Directory is sensitive to time (de)synchronization issues between Clients and Active Directory it is imported we setup system time correctly in our templates.

-To open the time settings right click on the date/time on the startbar en select `Adjust date/time`.
+To open the system time settings right click on the date/time on the startbar en select `Adjust date/time`.

 ![](new_vm_35.png)

+Now update the time zone to your local zone.
+(Mine is UTC+01:00).
+Just remember to set the same time zone on the next template we create.

-If the time is incorrect after changing the time zone, turn off and on `Set time automatically`.
+If the time is incorrect/not updating after changing the time zone, turn off and on `Set time automatically`.
+This should fix it.

 ![](new_vm_36.png)